 - Blood tests: CBC, blood cultures if clinical findings suggestive of bacteremia

-- Blood urea nitrogen, creatinine levels for individuals with urinary retention/obstruction
+- Blood urea nitrogen and creatinine levels for individuals with urinary retention/obstruction

 - Serum prostate-specific antigen (PSA) may be elevated